AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 ### Columns

-<br>It is possible to tune the visual appearance of data grid headers, e.g. set the custom title value:
+As mentioned above every Gantt Chart has a predefined set of columns contains rows counts and elements names.
+It is possible to tune the visual appearance of data grid headers, e.g. set the custom title value:

 ```
 var firstColumn = dataGrid.column(0);